Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Given no annotations, description fully discloses behavior: queries Cloudflare DoH, follows CNAME aliases, 5s timeout, and return format (CheckResult discriminated union with success/error).
+With no annotations provided, the description fully discloses behavior: queries Cloudflare DoH, follows CNAME aliases, 5s timeout, and returns a CheckResult discriminated union with success/error details.
+This goes beyond what annotations would typically provide and leaves no ambiguity about execution or results.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.